erikbern/ann-benchmarks/README.md

 | MNIST           |        784 |     60,000 |    10,000 |       100 | Euclidean | http://vectors.erikbern.com/mnist-784-euclidean.hdf5         |
 | SIFT            |        128 |  1,000,000 |    10,000 |       100 | Euclidean | http://vectors.erikbern.com/sift-128-euclidean.hdf5          |

+Note that a few other datasets were used previously, in particular for Hamming and set similarity.
+We are going to add them back shortly in the more convenient HDF5 format.

 Sources for these datasets:

 * [SIFT/GIST](http://corpus-texmex.irisa.fr/)